colin6756/gwas-gene-discovery/README.md

 srun --pty bash -i
 ```

-#### 3.OPTIONAL: Setting up a virtual environment on Rothhpc4 HPC cluster or standard Linux Terminal
+#### 3.Setting up a virtual environment on Easybuild

-###### Virtual environment on Rothhpc4 with Easybuild
-A virtual environment is not compulsory for Rothhpc4 users as Requests is pre-installed in Python path on compute nodes.
-However, for other machines with EasyBuild frameworks outside of Rothamsted Research, the user should set up a virtual environment and install requests by following instructions below.
+A virtual environment is required for pip installation of numpy, pandas and requests.
 Check all the available versions of python currently on cluster:
 ```
 module avail Python
 ```
-Afer a Python2 or Python3 version has been selected either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.
+Afer a Python2.7 and above or Python3 version has been selected either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.

 ```
 module load <Python version>
 virtualenv <name of Python virtual environment>
 source </path to env>/bin/activate/
 ```
-The user can return to the virtual environment in another session with:
+The user can return to the virtual environment in a new session after logging out by:
 ```
 module load <Python version>
 source </path to env>/bin/activate/
 ```

 #### 4.Installing python request library
-Requests is needed for the steps that send HTTP request protocols found in the script.
-The following commands can install requests either within or outside a virtual environment:
+Requests is needed for the steps that send HTTP request protocols found in the script while Numpy and Pandas are required for obtaining information from Kentminer API.
+Use pip to install the following library:
 ```
 pip install requests
+pip install pandas
+pip install numpy
 ```

 #### 5.Execution of script